SourabhSomdeve/Competitive-programming/README.md

 # Hackerrank-Solutions

-## Solutions are given in the notebook of the given below problems:
+## Solutions are given in the notebook of the below problems:
 1. Athlete Sort
 2. Triangle Quest
 3. Validating Email Addresses with Filter